-Work letters are basically the main means of communication between the employer and employees or with possible employees.
-Aside from being also known as business or professional letters, these are also coined as personnel letters because of its vital role in the human resources department.
-It is the primary tool in disseminating information to employees and incoming members of the company.
+Work letters are the main means of communication between the employer and employees or with possible employees.
+Aside from being business or professional letters, these are also coined as personnel letters because of their vital role in the human resources department.
+A work letter is a primary tool in disseminating information to employees and incoming members of the company.
 More importantly, it is primarily used during the sourcing and recruitment process.
 Some examples of its usage in this process are the letters for acknowledging a receipt of a resume, offering a job position, and rejecting applicants.

 Aside from its role in company and department operations, work letters are also used in establishing and widening the organization’s networks.
 When there is a need to partner with organizations for a particular event, you can whip up a proposal letter with a request letter.
 Or, your organization can send out personalized acknowledgment letters to your valuable clients to express gratitude for their continued support.
 In essence, work letters create connections between employees, bosses, partners, and all other stakeholders to facilitate effective operations within a conducive environment.

 From its main artsy use exclusive within the office of the pope and other elite members of the society, the main purpose of work letters evolved because of the changing demands of the time.
 Work letters also adapted a specific way of writing, quite different from the original intention of using more creative words and figures of speech.
 It became more available to the lower castes of society.
 The use of letters was no longer tied to one’s status in society.
 From then on, almost all business transactions such as ordering goods and paying bills developed personalized letter formats.
 Here is a list of modern and standard work letters used in almost every day business dealings.